How pricing works

 Changes to prices are updated to respond to market trends and changes in costs and are generally identified through an Annual Price Review.
 The Annual Price Review is undertaken by the NDIA in the lead up to new financial year, with any new prices outlined in an updated price guide, effective 1 July each year.

-Refer to the Annual Price Review page for the latest updates, including some early pricing announcements, for further information.
+Refer to the Annual Price Review page for the latest updates.

 NDIS Price Guide 2019-20

 The NDIA has released an updated NDIS Price Guide and Support Catalogue 2019–20, effective 1 July 2019.

 - general price increases and specific increases for therapists, attendant care and community participation;